mattupstate/angular-pipeline-example/README.md

 Which will execute the full pipeline and publish the image to the public Docker image registry.
 The image available as `mattupstate/angular-pipeline-example:0.1.0`

+## Semaphore CI Integration

+Once I completed the `make` + `docker` based pipeline, I went looking for a hosted CI service that I might be able to run it with.
+Almost immediately I found [semaphoreci.com](semaphoreci.com).
+Once I had setup the project with Semaphore, it took only a few tweaks to the pipeline to make it work.
+I was a bit surprised, honestly, how easy it was.
+I didn't have to tell Semaphore to install any of the software I was using.
+The pipeline exectues exactly how it does on my own machine.
+Couldn't really ask for more!

+The Semaphore configuration is located at `.semaphore/semaphore.yml`

 ## Notes

 Finally, here are some notes that describe some of the underlying details.